Updated on Wednesday, 27 May 2020

 There is a fuller description on the GOV.UK website (updated 19 March).

 The aim here is really about allowing people in these roles to focus on their job.
 It is less clear that their 16 or even 14-year-old children have the same needs as younger (primary age) children.
 We’ll take this up.

-In Wednesday’s briefing for representative organisations, the Skills Minister made three extra requests of colleges:
+In the Skills Minister’s for representative organisations, she made three extra requests of colleges: